Alawi dynasty: The reign of Mawlay Isma'il

 He continuously led military campaigns against rebels, rivals, and European positions along the Moroccan coast.
 In practice, he still had to rely on various groups to control outlying areas, but he nonetheless succeeded in retaking many coastal cities occupied by England and Spain and managed to enforce direct order and heavy taxation throughout his territories.
 He put a definitive end to Ottoman attempts to gain influence in Morocco and established Morocco on more equal diplomatic footing with European powers in part by forcing them to ransom Christian captives at his court.
-These Christians were mostly captured by Moroccan pirate fleets which he heavily sponsored as a means of both revenue and warfare.
+These Christians were mostly captured by Barbary corsairs, which he heavily sponsored as a means of both revenue and warfare.
 While in captivity, prisoners were often forced into labour on his construction projects.
 All of these activities and policies gave him a reputation for ruthlessness and cruelty among European writers and a mixed reputation among Moroccan historians as well, though he is credited with unifying Morocco under strong (but brutal) leadership.
-He also moved the capital from Fez to Meknes, where he built a vast imperial kasbah, a fortified palace-city whose construction continued throughout his reign.
+He also moved the capital from Fez to Meknes, where he built the vast Kasbah of Moulay Ismail, a fortified kasbah ('palace-city'), whose construction continued throughout his reign.

 After Mawlay Isma'il

 After Mawlay Isma'il's death, Morocco was plunged into one of its greatest periods of turmoil between 1727 and 1757, with Isma'il's sons fighting for control of the sultanate and never holding onto power for long.
 Isma'il had left hundreds of sons who were theoretically eligible for the throne.
 Conflict between his sons was compounded by rebellions against the heavily taxing and autocratic government which Isma'il had previously imposed.
-Furthermore, the Abid of Isma'il's reign came to wield enormous power and were able to install or depose sultans according to their interests throughout this period, though they also had to compete with the guich tribes and some of the Amazigh (Berber) tribes.
+Furthermore, the Abid of Isma'il's reign came to wield enormous power and were able to install or depose sultans according to their interests throughout this period, though they also had to compete with the guich tribes and some of Amazigh (Berber) tribes.